BTCDecoded/bllvm-docs/src/getting-started/quick-start.md

 bllvm --network regtest
 ```

-This starts a node in regtest mode (default), which:
-- Creates an isolated network
+This starts a node in regtest mode (default), creating an isolated network with instant block generation, perfect for testing and development.
-- Allows instant block generation
-- Perfect for testing and development

 ### Testnet Mode